CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 Program standard input/output is implemented as the `IO` effect.
-The handlers for these effects are implemented in a foreign environment; the `main` function declares the `IO` effect which gives it access to these:
+The handlers for these effects are implemented in a foreign environment; the `main` function declares the `IO` effect which gives it access to these.

 ```
 func main !
-IO {
+IO -> Unit {
 }
 ```